EnterpriseDB/edb-terraform/README.md

 > Only AWS supports security groups, which allows for more flexibility with port configurations.
 > We mimic the functionality of security groups for Azure and GCloud to allow ports to be defined per instance.

+#### BigAnimal
+BigAnimal controls a single VPC per project for its cluster.
+Pairing can be done by setting the allow list for the provider or using vpc-peering/provider-private-connections.
+- VPC peering can fail if not careful since you must not overlap the address space of each VPC.
+- By default, it will allow connections from all machine instances created.
+  - `allowed_machines` is a configuration option which accepts a list of machine names which are allowed to access the database.
+    - Default is a wildcard to append all machine ips: `["*"]`
+  - To change the allow list after provisioning, the file `terraform.tfvars.json` can be directly modified and use `terraform apply` again.

 ### Environment variables
 Terraform allows for top-level variables to be defined with cli arguments or environment variables.